Our Speakers – Saturday Afternoon

 Those who could not be present also have wonderful stories to tell:

-Amy Kaiser, an award winning Choral Conductor for the St Louis Symphony,.
-I may have been present at the “creation” for Amy, babushka-clad for the occasion, conducted the Glee Club singing a Russian Folk song.
-Obviously, she went on a much broader audience over her stellar career:
+Amy Kaiser, an award winning Choral Conductor for the St Louis Symphony, whose career might have begun when she (in babushka) conducted our Glee Club singing a Russian Folk song.

 Retirement Tribute